emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️

 ***
+## RgShows
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. The content is in 1080p, but can only be lowered on some players. ⚠️
+1. Finds streams quickly, including older content. ✔️
+1. 25 english hosts + 3 non eng, and main almost always works. ✔️
+1. Site does not have auto-next episodes. ❌
+1. UI is decent, feels modern, has lots of user settings. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching. ✔️
+1. Decent sorting options but more discovery tools could be added. ⚠️

+***
 ## Nunflix
 ### Score: 16/20
 1. Streams load very fast. ✔️